cjporteo/vehicle-telematics-clustering/README.md

 ## Feature engineering
 First derivatives with respect to time were calculated for speed (to derive acceleration), throttle position, and engine RPM.
 These are useful since acceleration metrics tell us a lot about driver habit/behavior (e.g. frequent hard braking).
 <br>
 Various percentile-based statistics were calculated for a basket of suitable features, grouped on tripId.
-These features roughly capture the distribution of our metrics across and entire trip.
+These features roughly capture the distribution of our metrics across an entire trip.
 Ex: what was the 99.9th percentile observed for acceleration during this outing?
 <br>
 Naturally, for our percentile calculations we must be diligent in excluding values of 0 (e.g. stopped car) since these will skew results undesirably.